markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/test.md

 + __Error:__ Failure: Rendition 'rendition.xxx' not as expected.
 + __Cause:__ The worker output a rendition that was not the same as the `rendition.<extension>` provided in the test case.
     + If the expected `rendition.<extension>` file is not created in the exact same manner as the locally generated rendition in the test case, the test may fail as there may be some difference in the bits.
-If the expected rendition in the test case is saved from Dev Tool, meaning generated within Adobe I/O Runtime, the bits may technically be different, causing the test to fail, even if from a human perspective the expected and actual rendition files are identical.
+If the expected rendition in the test case is saved from Development Tool, meaning generated within Adobe I/O Runtime, the bits may technically be different, causing the test to fail, even if from a human perspective the expected and actual rendition files are identical.
 + __Resolution:__ Review rendition output from the test by navigating to `/build/test-worker/<worker-name>/<test-run-timestamp>/<test-case>/rendition.<extension>`, and compare it to the expected rendition file in the test case.